 Inter-Collegiate Pool interviews

 If you apply to Pembroke and we can’t offer you a place after interview, we may pass your details to the Inter-Collegiate Pool.
-This allows other colleges seeking applicants in your subject to look at your file and, if you’re picked, invite you for interviews in January.
+This allows other colleges seeking applicants in your subject to look at your file.
+They may invite you for further interviews in January.

 (There is also an Inter-Collegiate Pool in August.
 This is for candidates who have received an offer from a college, but don’t achieve the required grades to take the place.
 There are no interviews at this stage.)